robphoenix/bordeltabernacle.github.io/_posts/2015-09-25-notes-on-clojure-keywords-symbols.md

 :blues/Mississippi-Fred-McDowell
 user=> (type :blues/Mississippi-Fred-McDowell)
 clojure.lang.Keyword
-; though I don't think you can define the name of the namespace, and ; to be honest I don't yet know why you would do this ; I though maybe it would have something to do with referencing a value ; in a different namespace, but I really don't understand this yet, I need ; to actually start building stuff in Clojure.
-Understanding is a constant ; cycle of learning and building and learning and building ; I tried this.... user=> {:a 1 :b 2 :c 3}
+; though I don't think you can define the name of the namespace using ; the double colon method, and to be honest I don't yet know why you would ; do this I thought maybe it would have something to do with referencing a value ; in a different namespace, but I really don't understand this yet, I need ; to actually start building stuff in Clojure.
+Understanding is a constant ; cycle of learning and building and learning and building.
+;
+; I tried this....
+user=> {:a 1 :b 2 :c 3}
 {:a 1, :b 2, :c 3}